dsab123/website-nextjs/data/blogposts/about.md

 ### Why

-I used to do a lot more writing, but never published it to the wider internet.
+I used to do a lot of writing, but never published it to the wider internet.

-In this stage of my life, I find it a lot harder to write, so this blog is my attempt at keeping myself honest and writing more regularly.
+In my current stage of my life, I find it a lot harder to write, so this blog is my attempt at keeping myself honest and writing more regularly.
 I don't put much work into distributing or marketing my content, so if you've found it and you're not a bot, you've likely already done a bit of searching.

 If so, I'd love to hear from you!